Mounika-Routhu/Technical-stuff/Interview questions/react theory.md

     ```JS
     setCount(prevCount => prevCount + 1);
     ```
-    - Because React batches state updates and doesn't guarantee immediate updates, using the previous state value (i.e., prevCount) is the safest way to ensure you're updating based on the latest state.
+    - Because **React batches state updates** and doesn't guarantee immediate updates, using the previous state value (i.e., prevCount) is the safest way to ensure you're updating based on the latest state.

-## Why React Component Names Should Be Capitalized
-In React, component names must be capitalized to distinguish them from regular HTML elements.
-Here's why:

-1. **React differentiates between HTML elements and components**:
-   React treats lowercase names (e.g., `<button>`, `<div>`) as standard HTML tags.
-If you use a lowercase name for a component (e.g., `<useCallbackExample />`), React will assume it's a built-in HTML element, not a custom component.

-2. **What happens if not capitalized**:
-   If you don’t capitalize a component name (e.g., `<useCallbackExample />`), React will treat it as a string (or HTML element) and won't render it as a React component.
-This results in an error or unexpected behavior.

 ## HOC - higher order component
 - A HOC is a function that takes a **component as an argument and returns a new component**.